 Such levels of minutia only serve to intimidate most job seekers.
 If it’s a chore to get through the list, they start to look like a bunch of — well, chores.
 Try hitting the most important specifics, and leaving a little bit to the imagination of the right candidates.
 Core responsibilities, salary range, primary tasks and general objectives are fine.
 Too much more and you risk glazing-eye syndrome.

 4. Be different.

 You have to realize exactly what you’re up against out there in today’s world of online recruiting.
 To say that your competition is “fierce” would be a massive understatement.

 Indeed.com, the largest job aggregator site in the world, has 16 million job listings.
-CareerBuilder, Monster and Zip Recruiter (the next three largest job boards) collectively have approximately another 10 million active jobs posted at any given time.
+CareerBuilder, Monster and Zip Recruiter (the next three largest job boards) collectively have approximately another 10 million active online job postings at any given time.
 That’s a hell of a lot of other companies looking for new employees.

-Although you don’t want to stoop to trickery to stand out (see No. 2 above), you still must be unique if you ever hope to capture the attention of a job seeker, who is trolling through a never-ending sea of job opportunities.
+Although you don’t want to stoop to trickery to stand out (see No. 2 above), you still must be unique if you ever hope to capture the attention of a job seeker who is trolling through a never-ending sea of job opportunities.
 Try creative headlines that don’t conform to the norm.
-Do a little research on Indeed.com to see what your competition is saying, and then be different.
+Do a little research on Indeed.com and social media platforms to see what your competition is saying, and then be different.